theno/fabsetup/README.md

   git clone  https://github.com/theno/fabsetup.git
   ```

-## Let's bubble -- How To Use Fabsetup
+## Let's bubble: How to use fabsetup

 __fabsetup__ is somehow like a Thermomix for linux setup recipies: The tasks
 are the programs of the Thermomix and tell it what to do.
 The